dvidelabs/flatcc/README.md

 endian encoding.

-The portability layer has some features that are generally important for things like endian handling, and others to provide compatiblity for non-C11 compliant compilers.
+The portability layer has some features that are generally important for things like endian handling, and others to provide compatibility for non-C11 compliant compilers.
 Together this should support most C compilers around, but relies on community feedback for maturity.